Program 5 Management of: Pediatric Anesthesia/Maxillofacial Infections/ Dentoalveolar Trauma

 Management of Dentoalveolar Trauma: Traumatic dental injuries present commonly among the pediatric and adolescent population.
 This lecture will help identify dental related injuries and discuss the management of these traumatic situations through accurate and expedient intervention.
 At the completion of the lecture, the provider should be able to identify the etiology of the injury and design a multifaceted plan to help improve prognosis of the injury to help preserve dental function and esthetics.

-ATTENDEE LECTURE HANDOUT (coming soon)
+SEE HANDOUT PAGE for ATTENDEE LECTURE MATERIAL (coming soon)

 - How to identify and classify different types of dentoalveolar injuries